maciejczyzewski/libchaos/README.md

 ### Cyclic redundancy checks

-A cyclic redundancy check (CRC) is an error-detecting code commonly used in digital networks and storage devices to detect accidental changes to raw data.
+A __cyclic redundancy check__ (often __CRC__) is an error-detecting code commonly used in digital networks and storage devices to detect accidental changes to raw data.

 <table width="100%">
   <tr>